em-mw/pic2ascii/README.md

 # pic2ascii
-Converts pictures to ascii text
+Converts pictures to ascii text.
+Feel Free to report issues to the issues tab.